bodulic/CATS-rb/README.md

 Element set completeness is quantified by its relative length compared to the representative set.
 Relative exon and transcript scores for each transcriptome assembly are computed as the mean of exon and transcript set completeness, respectively.
 Alongside completeness scores, CATS-rb also provides an in-depth analysis and visualization of missing, common, and unique element sets.

-Additionally, CATS-rb can perform an annotation-based analysis using element sets derived from a GTF file.
-This workflow follows the same principles as relative completeness analysis, while grouping element sets based on shared overlaps with GTF sets.
-As such, GTF sets are considered the representative for each set group.
+Additionally, CATS-rb can perform an annotation-based analysis using reference element sets derived from a GTF genome annotation file.
+This workflow follows the same principles as relative completeness analysis, while grouping transcriptome assembly element sets based on shared overlaps with reference sets.
+As such, reference sets are considered the representative for each set assembly set group.
 Annotation-based exon and transcript scores are calculated analogously to relative exon and transcript scores, offering an absolute measure of assembly completeness.

 CATS-rb exon and transcript scores exhibit a strong correlation with transcriptome assembly quality.
 Furthermore, relative and annotation-based scores are strongly correlated when applied to assembly sets with varying quality, enabling precise assembly quality assessment without strictly requiring reference annotation.